SteveOGallagher/ultimate-banner-builder/README.md

 - Create an img folder in each size's src directory and build these out into GDN sizes

 ## To Do
-- Ensure that gulp connect doesn't open new tab if localhost running already.
+- Allow for a master to be worked on before creating all versions using the same main.js animation
 - npm or gulp auto zip GDN folders by banner size
 - For dynamic ads requiring GDN versions, allow for multiple versions of the same ad size with different content.
 - Make final improvements on base level banner build template

 ## Nice To Have
 - For `npm run generate`, if src is empty, build out again.
+- Ensure that gulp connect doesn't open new tab if localhost running already.

 ### Troubleshooting
 - If `gulp` throws an error, ensure that you have first run `npm run generate`.